- Location: Arizona

 The Penalties for DUI

-For first-time convictions, you will serve at least 10 days in jail and pay at least $250 in fines.
-You'll also have to attend an education class and possibly complete hours of community service.
+For a 1st conviction, you will serve at least 10 days in jail and pay at least $1,250 in fines.
+You'll also have to attend an alcohol education/treatment class and given community service.
+You will also be required to install a certified ignition interlock device on your vehicle(s).

-Extreme DUI, or having a BAC of 0.15% or more, will result in much harsher penalties, even on a first conviction.
+Extreme DUI, or having a BAC of 0.15% or more, will result in much harsher penalties.

 Even Worse for Minors

-If you're under 21, the penalties are even more severe.
-Arizona has adopted a Zero Tolerance stance with minors and drinking.
-If you're found driving with any detectable amount of alcohol or drugs in your system, your license will automatically be suspended for up to two years.
-Plus, you'll face additional penalties, including fines and possible jail time.
+Arizona has adopted a zero tolerance stance with minors and drinking.
+If you're under 21 years old and found driving with any detectable amount of alcohol or drugs in your system, your license may be suspended and you may face additional criminal penalties.

 Ignition Interlock Devices

-As part of a program to discourage repeat offenders, Arizona law allows the MVD to require a person convicted of one or more DUIs to install an "ignition interlock device," a vehicle-specific alcohol breath test that immobilizes the vehicle until a measured breath sample determines that that driver has not been drinking.
+As part of a program to discourage repeat offenders, Arizona law allows the MVD to require a person convicted of a DUI to install an "ignition interlock device," a vehicle-specific alcohol breath test that immobilizes the vehicle until a measured breath sample determines that that driver has not been drinking.